Islam in Korea: Islam in South Korea

 Before the formal establishment of an elementary school, a madrasa named Sultan Bin Abdul Aziz Madrasa functioned since the 1990s, where foreign Muslim children were given the opportunity to learn Arabic, Islamic culture, and English.

 Many Muslims in Korea say their different lifestyle makes them stand out more than others in society.
 However, their biggest concern is the prejudice they feel after the September 11 attacks.

 A 9-minute report was aired on ArirangTV, a Korean cable station for foreigners, on Imam Hak Apdu and Islam in Korea.

 Migrant workers from Pakistan and Bangladesh make up a large fraction of the Muslim population.
 The number of Korean Muslims was reported by The Korea Times in 2002 as 45,000 while the Pew Research Center estimated that there were 75,000 South Korean Muslims in 2010, or one in every five hundred people in the country.
+Muslim immigration rates show a consistent upward trend.
+In 2004, Muslim cemetery is established in Chungju City.

-Among Muslim communities, there are two distinct groups: Traditional and immigrant Muslims.
-The "traditional" community of Muslims are usually Korean converts to Islam, while immigrants are people who migrated from Islamic countries to Korea for jobs, increasing the awareness of the religion and to escape hardship.
+Among Muslim communities, there are two distinct groups: traditional and immigrant Muslims.
+The "traditional" community of Muslims are usually Korean converts to Islam, while immigrants are people who migrated from Islamic countries to Korea for jobs, to increase the awareness of the religion and to escape hardship.
 Said migrants usually hail from regions such as the Middle East, Central Asia, South Asia, and Southeast Asia.
-The immigration of non-Koreans had increased 9.2% compared to 2017, and the among the people, the highest age group that decides to migrate are between 20–29, followed up with age of 10–19.
+The immigration of non-Koreans had increased 9.2% compared to 2017, and among the people, the highest age group that decides to migrate are between 20 and 29, followed up with age of 10–19.